-Dr. Pat Villeneuve directs the Arts Administration and the Museum Education & Visitor-Centered Exhibitions program and advises all doctoral students in the Department of Art Education.
+Dr. Pat Villeneuve directs the Arts Administration and the Museum Education & Visitor-Centered Curation program and advises all doctoral students in the Department of Art Education.

 Dr. Ann Rowson Love is an instructor and the Ringling Museum Liaison.

-Informed by an adapted feminist systems approach, the specialized program in Museum Education & Visitor-Centered Exhibitions prepares MA and Ph.D. students to be Edu-Curators who:
+Informed by an adapted feminist systems approach, the specialized program in Museum Education & Visitor-Centered Curation prepares MA and Ph.D. students to be Edu-Curators who: